HyperJump-DeFi/hyperjump-api-bsc/README.md

 ## Adapted from Pancake API

-The PancakeSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface PancakeSwap liquidity and volume information.
+The Hyperjump API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface Hyperjump liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## Development